 It masters the unique balance of providing valuable warmth without compromising on lightweight design, a feature essential for cold-weather hikes.

-In contrast to the Darn Tough Hiker Micro Crew socks, though, these cushion socks from Smartwool have a wider toe compartment, a feature appreciated by those of us with broader feet.
+But, compared to the Darn Tough Hiker Micro Crew socks, Smartwool’s cushion socks offer a more generous toe area, a feature I and others with wider feet greatly appreciate.

 Features